purplexmarketing/plx-portal-connector/readme.txt

 = 1.0.6 =
 * Fixed bug with Web Content where field attributes were unexpectedly deleted when updating content using Update button

+= 1.1.0 =
+* Added the ability to put the site admin into maintenance mode via the Portal
+* Added the snippets function which lets you create shortcodes to place content anywhere on the site
+* Added the TinyMCE table plugin to extend the Classic Editor interface

+= 1.1.1 =
+* Hotfix to add missing plugin files for older TinyMCE versions